npsmc/npSEM/README.md

-Before to run the model you must build fortran modules in `models` directory.
+Before to run the model you must build fortran modules in `noisette.models` directory.

 ```bash